Thorold Merrett: Retirement

 A second broken leg in 1960 saw Merrett miss most of the season and, due to doubts about the strength of his leg (the bone had not knitted perfectly), aged 26, he retired, feeling his best football was past.
 He played 180 games in 11 seasons and kicked 148 goals.
 He was also a dual best and fairest winner and premiership player, and Victorian representative on seven occasions.

 He was a regular panelist on the ABC's Football Round-up, where he and other panellists discussed the Saturday round of VFL football.

 In 1997, he was included in the Collingwood Football Club Hall of Fame and Team of the Century, on the wing.

 Business

 Merrett formed a partnership with former Australian cricket captain Lindsay Hassett.
 The Merrett-Hassett sports stores had branches throughout Victoria.
 With the death of Hassett, Merrett went on to expand the stores.
 He later worked for Rebel Sport, a sporting goods store that later listed on the Australian Stock Exchange.
 In 2011, the business was taken over by the Super Retail Group.

 Family

-Current Captain Zach Merrett and his brother, former player Jackson are Thorold's great nephews.
+Former Captain Zach Merrett and his brother, former player Jackson are Thorold's great nephews.